zdeluna/capstone-project/server/README.md

 #### Body parameters:

-username - The email address of the user\
+username - The email address of the user
-password - The password of the user\
+password - The password of the user

 Response: 200 OK

-Example:/
+Example:

 ```
 {
-    "message": "Signup was sucessful",
+    "msg": "Signup was sucessful",
     "user": {
         "_id": "5c4de670e191271eebc824e4",
         "username": "user1@gmail.com",